walexnelson/generator-cic/generators/app/templates/src/components/README.md

 # Dumb Components

-Run `yo cic:component` to get started
+Run `yo ngpack:component` to get started

 Read [this](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0) for a the difference